EOSIO/eosio-swift-vault/README.md

 ## EosioVault

 The primary class for interacting with the EOSIO SDK for Swift: Vault is `EosioVault`.
-A instance of `EosioVault` is instantiated with an `accessGroup` as follows:
+An instance of `EosioVault` is instantiated with an `accessGroup` as follows:

 ```swift
 import EosioSwiftVault

 let vault = EosioVault(accessGroup: accessGroup)
 ```
-The `accessGroup` is a [App Group Identifier](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups) or a [Keychain Access Group Identifier](https://developer.apple.com/documentation/bundleresources/entitlements/keychain-access-groups) that allows the keys to be shared between different apps and app extensions in the same developer account.
+The `accessGroup` is an [App Group Identifier](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups) or a [Keychain Access Group Identifier](https://developer.apple.com/documentation/bundleresources/entitlements/keychain-access-groups) that allows the keys to be shared between different apps and app extensions in the same developer account.

 ## Key Generation

 The Vault library exposes functions to generate new EOSIO keys.
 New keys can either be generated and stored in the device's [Secure Enclave](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/storing_keys_in_the_secure_enclave) or the Keychain. **Note:** If the key is stored in Secure Enclave, it is not possible to directly access or export the private key.

 **Important:** Currently key metadata must conform to the rules for conversion by [JSONSerialization](https://developer.apple.com/documentation/foundation/jsonserialization).
 Failure to do so will result in application errors.

 To create a key in Secure Enclave: